Comedians

 Tiffany Haddish is an American professional actress and comedian with an estimated net worth of $6 Million.

-Haddish has played parts in many different TV shows; however, she’s most known for starring in the comedy film Girls Trip, which was released in 2017.
+Haddish has appeared in many TV shows; however, she’s best known for starring in the 2017 comedy film Girls Trip.
 Although Tiffany has only started to achieve mainstream success in the past year, she’s now on fire and set to go a long way.

 Early Life